giorgiimakharadze/MidtermSpring2026/docs/refactoring-report.md

 ## Remaining Risks

 - Card representation is still primitive strings.
 A Card value object would prevent invalid card states.
-- Tests use a manual selfTest() pattern rather than a proper test framework.
+- Tests use a manual testing pattern rather than a proper test framework like JUnit.
 - applyCardEffect still lives in Main rather than in GameState, because it mixes state changes with view calls.